Staying Creative Through COVID-19:

 I also think the Virtual Art Lessons every week on Saturdays are wonderful!
 They are at 2:00 p.m. on Facebook Live.
 This Saturday we have a class with Taylor Painter-Wolfe, and I can’t wait!

 We are also working on organizing a virtual First Friday for May 1st since we all can’t go downtown.
-Right now we have Philbrook partnering with us to facilitate a Porch Parade with ArtCars from our community, 108 Contemporary has a virtual tour of an exhibition, Scott Taylor will be doing a live painting, and we will have our New Arts Youth Council students’ virtual exhibition.
+Right now we have Philbrook partnering with us to facilitate a Porch Parade with ArtCars from our community, 108 Contemporary has a virtual tour of an exhibition, […], and we will have our New Arts Youth Council students’ virtual exhibition.
 It should be a wonderful “art crawl” from the comfort of your home!

 To learn more about how Living Arts of Tulsa is “Flipping the Gallery,” go to livingarts.org.